-Last Thursday we conducted the second webinar in our 4-part series, Reconstructing Retail.
+During the early stages of the COVID-19 pandemic, we conducted a 4-part webinar series, Reconstructing Retail.
 For those of you that were able to participate with us, thank you.
 We know that although many are working from home, there are a lot of competing activities and other webinars.
 We appreciate your interest and your time.

 It goes without saying that we recognize and support our healthcare and first responder professionals serving the country tirelessly, as well as our essential retail colleagues working hard to keep grocery, pharmacy, and other shelves stocked and flowing.
 Let’s all keep them in our thoughts and continue to do what we can to make their lives easier.

 We’re here to help, and we want to emphasize that.
 This series is about helping our clients and friends in the industry.
 We’ll be sharing our pragmatic and meaningful thoughts and perspectives, but this is surely not a commercial for Parker Avery services.
 For most or all of us, this is the transformation of a generation or even our lifetime.
 With so much on hold for many retailers and brands, our webinar series is allowing us to look forward.
 Reconstructing Retail means at least catching back up to where we were before, or perhaps even getting ahead.
 Innovation opportunities are abundant.

 Our most recent session focused on the people part of the equation: the impact COVID-19 has had on you personally and your team.
 Change leader, Kathi Toll, along with Marty Anderson and Deanna Emsley from Parker Avery, and long-time RIS News editor Joe Skorupa, collaboratively provided concrete actions to not only mobilize your own organization coming out of this pandemic—but moreover, make it resilient and sustainable.